atturk/EldenRingBowFarming/README.md

 ### How to run

-Open cmd, type in "py" or "python", leave a space and drag "BowFarmingAFK.py" onto the terminal.
+Open cmd, type in "py" or "python", put a space and drag "BowFarmingAFK.py" onto the terminal.
 As in [KaiDaLuck version](https://github.com/KaiDaLuck/EldenRingFarming), a 5 second countdown will begin.
 You should be able to stop the macro anytime by pressing enter